 Few Tips for making Paneer Cutlet:

-- If you are planning to make this paneer cutlet recipe, you may boil the potatoes in advance and can be the refrigerator.
-Refrigerated boiled potatoes stay good for about 4-5 days if stored in airtight containers.
+- If you plan to make this paneer cutlet recipe, you may boil the potatoes in advance and put them in the refrigerator.
+Refrigerated boiled potatoes stay suitable for 4-5 days if stored in airtight containers.

 - If the paneer is homemade, you may also make it well in advance and store it in the air container in the refrigerator.

 - But deep fry the cutlets just a few hours before serving.
-This avoids it becoming soggy after a while.
+This prevents it from becoming soggy after a while.

 - It does taste great if it is served hot.

-- If you are calorie conscious and are avoiding deep-fried food, then shallow fry them in the heavy-bottomed pan.
+- If you avoid deep-fried food, shallowly fry them in the heavy-bottomed pan.

 - Use the non-stick pan for shallow frying to minimize oil consumption.

-- I have listed only the basic ingredients for making paneer cutlets.
-You may also use grated carrots, cauliflower, beets as other ingredients.
+- I have listed only the essential ingredients for making paneer cutlets.
+You may also use grated carrots, cauliflower, and beets as other ingredients.

-- If you want the less spicy version, reduce the number of chilies and the chili powder in the ingredient's list.
+- If you want the less spicy version, reduce the number of chilies and chili powder in the ingredient list.

 How to Make Paneer Cutlets:

-In a mixing bowl, mash the potatoes until no big lumps seen.
-Add grated paneer, green peas, chopped green chilies, chopped coriander leaves, chili powder, and salt.
+In a mixing bowl, mash the potatoes until no big lumps are seen.
+Add grated paneer, green peas, chopped green chilies, coriander leaves, chili powder, and salt.

-Combine them well, and make it into small sized balls.
-Then pat them on the flat circle shaped patties.
+Combine them well, and make them into small-sized balls.
+Then, pat them on the flat circle-shaped patties.